Start With A Bang: 10 tips for enjoying firework displays with kids

 - If you are having a display in the garden, stick to the Firework code, don’t let the kids anywhere near the fireworks and save that alcohol laden hot toddy until after the display has finished

-- Know your first aid: It pays to know what to do in case somebody is injured on Bonfire Night - if anyone suffers a burn from a sparkler or firework, try to stay calm and run cold water over the affected area for at least 10 minutes
+- Know your first aid: No matter how seriously you take Bonfire Night safety, accidents do happen occasionally.
+It pays to know what to do in case somebody is injured on Bonfire Night - if anyone suffers a burn from a sparkler or firework, try to stay calm and run cold water over the affected area for at least 10 minutes

 - If you are building a bonfire you must first decide on a good spot for it.
 Make sure that you are a safe distance from trees, hedges and buildings.
 If there is wind, make sure that you are even further away and always check for small animals hidden inside before you light it

 - Did you know that up until 1959 it was illegal to not celebrate Bonfire Night?

 - Guy Fawkes also went by the name Guido Fawkes – he chose this name for himself while he was fighting in the war in Spain

 - Fireworks can be dated back as far as the 7th century, in China